He Xiaopeng: UCWeb: 2004–2017

 He co-founded UCWeb with Liang Jie in 2004 overseeing the company product strategy and R&D efforts.
 In June 2014, UCWeb was acquired by e-commerce giant Alibaba Group for $4.3 billion making He Xiaopeng a billionaire.
 From 2014 to August 2017, Xiaopeng served as senior executive of Alibaba Mobile Business Division.
 On 22 August 2017, Xiaopeng officially announced his resignation from all his positions in Alibaba to start a new adventure and lead startup XPeng Motors.

 XPeng Motors: 2017–present

 In 2014, He Xiaopeng supported Xia Heng and He Tao in the foundation of XPeng Motors, an electric self-driving vehicle automobile company.
 The company received initial investments from Li Xueling, Fu Sheng, Wu Xiaoguang, Zhang Ying, and other investors to work on autonomous driving engineering and machine learning.
 XPeng's stated goal was to manufacture networked cars in China with capabilities like electrification, intelligence, networking and autonomous driving.
 In September 2016, XPeng Motors released the beta version of its prototype G3 intelligent electric mini-SUV in Beijing.
 The car received positive reviews for its design, performance and technology.
 He became full-time chairman of XPeng in August 2017.

-XPeng Motors currently manufactures its G3 intelligent electric SUV in China, and distributes and supports its vehicles through a chain of retail and service centers across the country.
-The company's P7 intelligent electric sports coupe model is scheduled to come to market in the spring of 2020.